learn-co-students/swift-MovieNight-lab-swift-intro-000/README.md

 * `imdbID` of type `String`
 * `posterURLString` of type `String?` <-- notice that this is an optional `String`, the others aren't.

+This class has already been started for you.
+There are instance properties and methods defined within this `Movie.swift` file, don't mess with them--but feel free to check them out.
+Most of them relate to making it easy to download images from the web and display them within a table view cell.

 # 2. Movie Initializer